Alta Verapaz, Guatemala

 About Habitat for Humanity Guatemala

-Since its founding in 1979, Habitat Guatemala has built more than 33,000 homes, providing simple, decent and affordable shelter for Guatemalans in need of housing.
+Since its founding in 1979, Habitat Guatemala has built more than 50,000 housing solutions, providing simple, decent and affordable shelter for Guatemalans in need of housing.
 Structured as a community organization that includes the participation of more than 700 local volunteers, Habitat specializes in working with families that have no access to the national financing system (banks, cooperatives, etc.) and who are living in inadequate conditions.

 HFH Guatemala constructs earthquake-resistant houses made with concrete floors, block walls and corrugated zinc roofs.
 Habitat has a presence in all Guatemala’s departments, working with more than 205 local committees in 260 communities.

 Volunteers will generally be involved in full home constructions.
 At times, volunteers may be involved in improvements, finish/conclusions, repairs and additions/expansions.
 During construction days, they will be trained to use the basic construction tools provided, and they will learn the types of housing they are going to be working on.
 Technical supervisors and masons will be present everyday on the work site to guide the construction.
 They will provide construction goals every day and verbal reports of the progress made.